-SC restrains Sudarshan News from telecasting communal show, says anchor doing ‘disservice to nation’
+SC stays broadcast of ‘UPSC Jihad’ show, says Sudarshan News anchor doing ‘disservice to nation’

 Besides this, seven former bureaucrats have also intervened in the plea seeking an authoritative ruling, setting out the scope and meaning of “hate speech”.

-During the hearing on Tuesday, Chandrachud observed the power of the electronic media to target a community, damage reputations or tarnish someone’s image was huge.
+During the hearing on Tuesday, Justice Chandrachud observed that the power of the electronic media to target a community, damage reputations or tarnish someone’s image was huge.
 “Reputations can be damaged; image can be tarnished...
-How to control this?” he said.
+How to control this?” he asked.

-“This program was so insidious,” Chandrachud added.
+“This programme was so insidious,” Chandrachud added.
 “Citizens from a particular community who go through the same examinations and get interviewed by the same panel.
 This also casts aspersions on the UPSC examination.
 How do we deal with these issues?
 Can this be tolerated?”

 The top court further observed that the problem with electronic media was that it is “all about TRPs”, leading to more sensationalism.
 “So many things masquerading as rights, that in essence tramples Article 19,” Joseph observed, referring to freedom of speech and expression.

 Senior advocate Anoop Chaudhari, appearing for petitioner Firoz Iqbal Khan, said the show was “blatantly communal”.
-“It is so communal you cannot even imagine...They [the channel] says Muslims are infiltrating the UPSC, they bounce bomb graphics,” Chaudhari told the court.
-“They have interlinked an ex Prime Minister with terrorism.
+“It is so communal you cannot even imagine...They [the channel] say Muslims are infiltrating the UPSC, they bounce bomb graphics,” Chaudhari told the court.
+“They have interlinked an ex prime minister with terrorism.
 Expletives being used for him.
 All kinds of people and even youngsters watch this channel, what about the impression this can create in their minds?”

-But Divan argued the programme was an “investigative report” concerned with national security.
-Additionally, Solicitor General Tushar Mehta said that regulating media would be very dicult and “disastrous for democracy”.
+But advovcate Divan, who represented the channel’s editor-in-chief, argued that the programme was an “investigative report” concerned with national security.
+Additionally, Solicitor General Tushar Mehta said that regulating media would be very difficult and “disastrous for democracy”.
 He added that “rabid” things are often spoken from both ends.
 “I don’t want to get into the right and left wing of it,” he said. “ But the question is, can it be regulated?”

 To this, Justice Joseph responded: “No freedom is absolute, not even journalistic freedom.”
-Joseph stressed on the need for channels to have debates where “others should be allowed to speak” as against the anchor only.
+He stressed on the need for channels to have debates where “others should be allowed to speak” as against the anchor only.

 Chandrachud added that journalists must be governed by certain principles.
 “This is a very difficult area of regulation undoubtedly, but we are trying to spread a wider auspice of dialogue,” he said.
-“Look at this program Solicitor, how [more] rabid can it get?
+“Look at this programme, Solicitor, how [much more] rabid can it get?
 Targeting a community who are appearing for civil services.”